- With so many on the market, which is the best family SUV?

 Boot space: 430 litres with the seats up; 1,585 litres with the rear seats folded

-The Peugeot 3008 won the European Car of the Year award for 2017.
-It’s a bit of a mish-mash between a people carrier and an SUV, but is undoubtedly striking in the looks department.
-It is a 4x4 wannabe though, as it doesn’t have four-wheel drive.
 You’ll probably buy a 3008 because of its looks, rather than how it drives or its performance.
 The interior is simple, good quality, and uses unusual fabrics.
-The 3008 features a glass roof, which does impact on head-room, but otherwise it’s roomy and practical.
+The 3008 features a glass roof, which does impact on head-room, but otherwise it’s airy and practical.
 The front armrest is huge, however, and swallows your whole arm if you reach inside.
 The boot is a good size - bigger than the Qashqai - and the front passenger seat can be folded flat, meaning you can transport something up to 3m long.

 Typical used monthly cost: £352 - £698